mk-nlp/react-staj/README.md

 # Limitations

 - The "Get Current Location" button does not work on iOS and MacOS devices as the app is not served over HTTPS by default.
 (Should be fine when hosted on a server with HTTPS.)

+# License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.